5 Types Of Sleeping Positions And Which Are The Best And Worst

 Fetal Position

-Here, you curl your body into a round shape, similar to the way a fetus rests in the womb (1).
+The fetal position involves curling your body into a round shape, resembling the position of a fetus in the womb (1).
 Lie on your side with your knees drawn up to your chest and your chin slightly tipped down.

 Pros: This position may relieve back pain by reducing the pressure on your spinal discs.
 It helps maintain the natural curvature of the spine and is especially beneficial for people with lower back pain.